bendtherules/bendtherules.github.com/posts/function-name-binding.md

 2. Can the function call itself in the INSIDE scope?

 	For `named` function expression, something special happens.
-When a named function expression is called, js engine creates a special scope between
+Whenever a named function expression is called, js engine creates a special scope between the lexical scope and function's own local scope - which contains a binding with key = \<function name\> and value = \<function

 redefined during call